Updated on 1st October 2019

-Japanese puzzle box is a general term to describe various types of boxes which you need to do something to open it like sliding, spinning, hitting etc. Himitsubako (Himitsu means secret and bako means box) generally indicates those boxes which are traditional puzzle boxes with yosegi marquetry covering them and they can normally be opened only with sliding movements and the movements are always similar and repetitive.
-Karakuri bako (Karakuri means trick), on the other hand, means those boxes made to modern design and the ways they open involve more than just sliding, but also spining, hitting, rotating etc.
+Japanese puzzle box is a general term to describe various types of boxes which you need to do something to open like sliding, spinning, hitting etc. Himitsubako (Himitsu means secret and bako means box) generally indicates those specific boxes which are traditional puzzle boxes with yosegi marquetry covering them and they can normally be opened only with sliding movements and the movements are always similar and repetitive.
+Karakuri bako (Karakuri means trick), on the other hand, means those boxes made to modern design and the ways they open involve more than just sliding, but also spinning, hitting, rotating etc.

-We introduce you those puzzle boxes, which you can purchase at our store in Tokyo and you can, of course, visit our store here in Aoyama, but you can also order by email and we can send them overseas by EMS or we can send them to the designated hotels or places within Japan after confirming your payment by PayPal.
-For the payment details, please scroll down to the bottom of this page.
+We introduce you to those puzzle boxes, which you can purchase at our store in Tokyo, but you can also order by email and we can send them overseas by EMSor send them to the designated hotels or places within Japan after confirming your payment by PayPal.
+For the purchasing details, please scroll down to the bottom of this page.

-Our shop is located only two stops away from Shibuya on Tokyo Metro Ginza line.
-For the details of how you can reach here, you can also see bellow.
+Our shop is located only 2 stops away from Shibuya on Tokyo Metro Ginza line.
+For the details of how you can reach us, please scroll down this page.

 All of these boxes come with instructions and can be gift wrapped.

-We generally stock over 35 different types of these boxes and the new ones have constantly been added from time to time, so please check the list below from time to time to find new boxes.
+We generally stock over 35 different types of these boxes and the new ones have constantly been added from time to time, so please check the list below occasionally to find new boxes.
 Some limited edition puzzle boxes are also available and we sometimes do not list them on this blog nor on our online stores, so you may find something very unusual puzzle boxes at our Tokyo store.

-Tax Free Shopping – We are registered tax free shop in Tokyo, so if you are a short term visiter of less than 6 months visa and if you bring your passport, you can enjoy tax free shopping at our store (only when the total goes over 5,000yen).
+Tax Free Shopping – We are registered tax free store of Japan, so if you are a short term visiter of less than 6 months visa and if you bring your passport, you can enjoy tax free shopping at our store (only when the total goes over 5,000yen).
 So if you are visiting our store, please make sure to bring your passport.

 This is 5 sun 10 times one.
-The size is the same as 21 times one.
+The size is the same as the one with 21 times.
 This box is popular for small kids, because it is considerably easier than that of 21 times.
-The price is 4,700yen (excluding tax).
+The price is 6,200yen (excluding tax).

 2. Karakuri small boxes

 Karakuri small box No.2 is the easiest one.
 It opens with only 2 movements, but the way it moves is very unique, so it is popular amongst the puzzle box collectors.
 Difficulty level : Easy.

 Karakuri small box No.3 can be opened with 4 movements and it is relatively easy.
 This is popular for small kids.
-Easy to Medium.
+Difficulty level : Easy to Medium.

-Karakuri small box No.4 is the cutest looking of all, but the way it opens is relatively easy and only 1 action is necessary to open the box, so it is not so popular on its own, but when this is purchased with No.5 and No.6 as a set, it will be fun.
+Karakuri small box No.4 is the cutest looking of all, but the way it opens is relatively easy and only 1 action is required to open the box, so it is not so popular on its own, but many people buy this with No.5 and No.6 because they look deceivingly similar.
 The shape is the same as No.5 and 6, but the way it opens is totally different from them.
-Easy.
+Difficulty level : Easy.

 Karakuri small box No.5 involves very unique movements and many people find it is hard to open.
 You need to do something first and eventually you need to slid to open, but the first initiation is hard to find.
-Hard.
+Difficulty level : Hard.

-Karakuri small box No.6 has the same shape as Karakuri small box No.4 and 5 and all of them open in different ways and it is fun to try this No.6 box first and then try No.4.
-You can then try No.5.
+Karakuri small box No.6 has the same shape as No.4 and 5, and all of them open in different ways and it is fun to try this No.6 box first and then try No.4 and No.5 afterward.
 They are a kind of set.
-If you want to purchase only one from these three series, then I would chose No.6.
+If you want to purchase only one from these three, then I would choose No.6.
 It involves only 1 action to open, but it is so unexpected, so many people find it hard to open.
 This box is the most popular box amongst the whole puzzle box collection.
 Difficulty level : Hard.

 Karakuri small box No.8 does not look like a box at all and it opens with very unique way, but the space you can store inside the box is very limited (only few pills can be kept inside), so it is not quite a box, but it is just like a wooden toy.

-The reason why it is called New is that limited surfaces of traditional types of Himitsubako can be moved, but as for the New Himitsubako, you can move all 6 surfaces to open.
+The reason it is called New is that as for the traditional Himitsubako puzzle boxes, you can move only limited areas, but as for the New Himitsubako, you can move all 6 surfaces to open.
 Another reason for the popularity is that you can see the mechanical structures as you open them.

 This is when the boxes are opened and the sizes are all the same.
 8 x 8 x 8 cm (inside is 4 x 4 x 4.5cm).

-The basic movements are all the same, and the box with 1 line (New Himitsubako No.1) can be opened with 6 movements, the box with 2 lines (New Himitsubako No.2) can be opened with 12 movements and the box with 3 lines (New Himitsubako No.3) can be opened with 18 movements).
+The basic movements are all the same, and the box with 1 line (New Himitsubako No.1) can be opened with 6 movements, the box with 2 lines (New Himitsubako No.2) is 12 movements and the box with 3 lines (New Himitsubako No.3) can be opened with 18 movements).

-The basic one is No.1 and each surface moves only one time, but as for the No.2, you need to repeat the same movements twice so the total movements double to 12 movements.
-The same logic applies to No.3 and you need to repeat the same movements three times.
+The basic one is No.1 and each surface moves only once, but as for the No.2, you need to repeat the same movements twice so the total movements double to 12 movements.
+The same logic applies to the No.3 and you need to repeat the same movements three times.

 Either No.1 or No. 3 are popular ones.

-Karakuri cubes are also popular because they look cute and it can be an interior decoration by just placing them on a shelf etc. All of them open with different movements, but the most popular one is No.2.
+Karakuri cubes are also popular because they look cute and they will be attractive objets on their own.
+All of them open with different movements, but the most popular one is No.2.